Asia shares nudge up with yuan, wary on Sino-U.S. talks

 SYDNEY (Reuters) - Most Asian share markets crept cautiously higher on Monday as investors awaited developments on proposed Sino-U.S. trade talks and the Chinese yuan rallied away from alarming lows.

+Spreadbetters pointed to a mildly positive start for European shares with FTSE futures up 0.1 percent.
+Eurostoxx 50 futures opened 0.3 percent higher.

-MSCI’s broadest index of Asia-Pacific shares outside Japan gained 0.6 percent, while Shanghai blue chips firmed 0.2 percent.
+MSCI’s broadest index of Asia-Pacific shares outside Japan climbed 0.6 percent.
+Hong Kong’s Hang Seng index added 0.9 percent.

-Moves were modest with Japan’s Nikkei off 0.15 percent in thin trade, while EMini futures for the S&P 500 were flat.
+Moves were modest elsewhere with Shanghai blue chips barely changed and Japan’s Nikkei ending 0.3 percent lower in thin trade.
+EMini futures for the S&P 500 were flat.

 The yuan reached its highest in a week at 6.8450 per dollar as Beijing acted to prevent a test of the psychologically important 7.0000 level.